steveharoz/open-access-vis/.github/README.md

 **Important: Do not retrieve any information from IEEE (especially abstracts and thumbnails).
 Everything should come from other sources.**

-## Adding or modifying the data:
+## Adding a workshop:

-The data is pulled from [this google spreadsheet](https://docs.google.com/spreadsheets/d/11ZNUflBnK47ljl_g0NVJFntP1xb8qsSv-PcpinoeWRw/edit?usp=sharing) into [openaccessvis.csv](openaccessvis.csv).
-To make a change, put the info in a new github [issue](https://github.com/steveharoz/open-access-vis/issues).
+All you have to do is add the data to the workshop spreadsheet.
+Email me for more info.

 ## URLs: